Omerdica/stock-analysis/README.md

 <img src= C:\Users\rolli\OneDrive\Desktop\Almir School\Green_Stocks\Resources\Original_2018.png>

-## The second refactored code was put in to see if we can take a different approach to gain more inforamtion that we could provide for Steve.
+# The second refactored code was put in to see if we can take a different approach to gain more inforamtion that we could provide for Steve.
 We were able to increase the speed of the code and also clen up the data more.
-By adding tickerIndex we were able to spereate data and

 <img src=C:\Users\rolli\OneDrive\Desktop\Almir School\Green_Stocks\Resources\Refactored_Code.png>